liamjpeters/liamjpeters.github.io/content/posts/PowerShell Modules A practical guide/part1/index.md

 reusable and accepts input.
 This is the foundational step towards building powerful and shareable modules.

-## Tips, Tricks, and "Did You Know?"
+## 🥡 Key Takeaways

+- **Functions = Reusable building blocks** - Write once, use everywhere.
+No more copy-pasting the same code across multiple scripts
+- **Parameters make functions dynamic** - Use `param()` blocks to accept input and make your functions flexible for different scenarios
-- **Follow Approved Verbs**: PowerShell has a set of approved verbs (like `Get`, `Set`, `New`, `Convert`, `Measure`, `Test`).
-Using them makes your functions consistent with built-in cmdlets and easier for others to understand.
-You can see the full list by running `Get-Verb`.
-Our `Convert-StringReverse` function follows this convention!
+- **Follow PowerShell conventions** - Use approved verbs (`Get`, `Set`, `New`, `Convert`) to make your functions consistent with built-in cmdlets

-- **Use `[CmdletBinding()]` Early On**: Even if you don't use special parameters like `-Verbose` immediately, adding `[CmdletBinding()]` to your functions from the start prepares them to behave like full-fledged cmdlets and allows you to add advanced features later without major refactoring.
+- **Start with `[CmdletBinding()]`** - Even simple functions benefit from this attribute, preparing them for advanced features later

-- Functions are executed in their own scope by default.
-This means variables defined inside a function (unless explicitly made global or script-scoped) won't interfere with variables outside the function, which helps prevent unexpected side effects and makes your code more reliable.
+- **Functions have their own scope** - Variables inside functions don't interfere with the outside world, making your code more reliable
+- **The `process` block matters** - Good practice for pipeline-friendly functions, even if you don't need it immediately

+Functions are your gateway to organized, maintainable PowerShell code.
+Master them, and you're well on your way to building professional modules.

+## 📖 Reading List

+- [About Functions](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions) - Microsoft's comprehensive guide to PowerShell functions, covering everything from basic syntax to advanced features

+- [About Functions Advanced Parameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters) - Deep dive into parameter attributes, validation, and making your functions behave like cmdlets

+- [PowerShell Approved Verbs](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands) - The official list of approved verbs to use in your function names for consistency

+- [About Scopes](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes) - Understanding how PowerShell handles variable scope, including function scope

+- [PowerShell Best Practices and Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle) - Community-driven style guide for writing clean, readable PowerShell code

+- [Building PowerShell Functions - Best Practices](https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/09-functions) - Part of Microsoft's PowerShell 101 series, focusing on function best practices

 In the next article, we'll take this function and package it into a .psm1 file, creating the bare bones of our `TextTools` module.
 Stay tuned!